Classes with a picture icon have images on the class detail page

 Advanced You should have made several garments in various stitch patters and should comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking knitters.

 Candace Eisner Strick has immersed herself in music and knitting most of her life.
 Now retired from 16 years of teaching cello, she concentrates on designing, writing, and teaching knitting.

 Her book, Strick-ly Socks, features a revolutionary and amazingly simple way of knitting socks.
 Candace is the author of 6 other books, has been published in numerous magazines, and has taught nationally and internationally since 1998.
 She is the creator of her own line of yarn, Merging Colors, and her own line of patterns under the label of Strickwear (www.strickwear.com).

 Candace's students say they not only love learning from her classes but thoroughly enjoy her sense of humor.
 Appropriately, 'strick' means to knit.

 5148 Intermediate Five Steps to a Grand Finale

 The knitting is easyâ€”it's the finishing that will make your garment get the rave reviews.
 If you know these 5 techniques, your finished garment is destined for a grand finale.
-Cast-on, bind-off, picking up, buttonholes and spacing, short-row shoulders, and seaming techniques will all guarantee a beautifully finished garment.
+These cast-on, bind-off, picking up, buttonholes and spacing, short-row shoulders, and seaming techniques will guarantee a beautifully finished garment.

 Friday 8:30 am - 11:30 am